solidoss/solidframe/solid/frame/mpipc/README.md

  * a serialization protocol based on solid_serialization library.

 Thus, solid_frame_mpipc differs from other implementations by:
- * not needing a message pre-processor for marshaling (as does: Google protobuf) - you specify how a message gets marshaled using simple C++ code (something similar to boost-serialization).
+ * not needing a message pre-processor for marshaling (as does: Google protobuf) - you specify how a message gets marshaled using simple C++ code (something similar to boost-serialization, see below).
  * not needing a pre-processor for creating client server stubs (Apache thrift) - you just instantiate a frame::mpipc::ServiceT allong with its dependencies and configure it.

 The downside is that solid_frame_mpipc will always be a C++ only library while the above alternatives (protobuf & thrift) can be used from multiple languages.